Do you know importance of maintaining a healthy pH balance? Here’s why you should stay away from high acidity foods and look to the Alkaline Diet.

 The acid-alkaline debate has been around for years.
-Many scientists argue that it isn’t necessary to monitor alkaline intake, as our bodies are designed to keep it’s acid/alkaline balance regulated.
+Many scientists argue that it isn’t necessary to monitor alkaline intake, as our bodies are designed to keep it’s acid/alkaline balance tightly regulated.

 We all know that a diet high in processed foods can cause toxicity, inflammation, heart disease, imbalanced hormones and weight gain.
 These foods, including sugar, wheat, GMO-vegetable oils and hormone-induced animal products, are higher on the acidic scale than fruits and vegetables.